varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

-When varnishd starts, it opens locked shared memory files, advising to use different -n arguments if an attempt is made to run multiple varnishd instances with the same name.
+When varnishd starts, it opens locked shared memory files, advising to use different -n arguments if an attempt is made to run multiple varnishd instances on the same working directory.

 Child processes each use their own shared memory files, since a worker process restart marks a clean break in operation anyway.